How do I get ready for my annual medical check-up?

 What about talking to my health care provider alone?

 Your HCP will ask your parent/guardian to leave the exam room, so that he or she can talk with you privately.
 Your provider will ask questions about your life in general.
+These conversations are confidential, and your HCP will not share the information with your parent/guardian, unless discussed with you first.
 This will include questions about:

 - Your home